 With more than 50,000 garments in its collection, the FIT Museum displays pieces dating from the 18th century through the present.
 You’ll find rotating exhibits, student designs, and the works of famous contemporary designers, such as Chanel, Dior, and Balenciaga.
 The museum is open Tuesday – Friday from noon – 8 p.m., and Saturdays from 10 a.m. to 5 p.m.

 Although it’s only 800 yards from Manhattan, you’ll feel far, far away on this 172-acre island.
 You’ll find space to hike, bike, play mini golf, or picnic, as well as enjoy performances, tours, and other activities.
 The ferry from Manhattan is free on Saturdays and Sundays before noon (you can purchase round-trip tickets for all other ferries for $3).

 Explore a wide range of local beers at this neighborhood brewery in Williamsburg, Brooklyn.
 On the weekends, take advantage of free tours every half hour, from 1 p.m. – 6 p.m.
 Williamsburg is a big hangout spot for young New Yorkers, so this makes a great stop before an evening out.

 Visit Wave Hill

 This 28-acre public garden and cultural center is one of NYC’s true hidden gems.
 Not only does the Bronx garden boast spectacular views of the city, the Hudson River, and the Palisades, but it also has some of the most beautiful, vibrant landscapes you’ll find in the entire city.
-Avoid the $8 entry fee Tuesdays and Saturdays from 9 a.m. – noon.
+Avoid the $10 entry fee all day on Thursdays.

 Join a hostel activity